quasarframework/quasar/docs/src/pages/vue-components/checkbox.md

 ## Usage
 <doc-example title="Standard" file="QCheckbox/Standard" />

-In the example below, we are using the `label` property to assign text to the checkbox.
-In the second row in the example below, the property `left-label` is being used to display the text on the left-side of the checkbox.

 <doc-example title="Label" file="QCheckbox/Label" />

-In the example below, we are using the `color` property to assign color to the checkbox.
 In the second row in the example below, the property `keep-color` is being used to retain the passed in color when the checkbox is not in a toggled state.

 <doc-example title="Coloring" file="QCheckbox/Coloring" />